 In general both the telescope and the atmosphere will radiate due to their thermal properties, but these fluxes are not a limitation until the wavelength is longer than about 2 μ m.
 Beyond this wavelength, details of the telescope and instrument design can have a powerful influence on the instrument sensitivity, as limited by the thermal flux.
 The issues are perhaps most clearly demonstrated with observations in the 10 μ m atmospheric window.
 Here the overwhelming background seen by any science instrument will be from thermal radiation from the atmosphere, the telescope and its optics.
 The atmosphere at its most transparent will have an emissivity of about 0.02.
 Each additional optical surface will have an emissivity of at least 0.01 depending on the cleanliness of the surface.
-Thus any addition of warm optical surfaces will noticeably reduce the sensitivity in the best atmospheric windows.
-Unfortunately, at other wavelengths the atmosphere is not as transparent, so the atmosphere background flux will be higher making the optics relatively less important.
+Thus any addition of warm optical surfaces will noticeably reduce the sensitivity in the best atmosphere background flux will be higher making the optics relatively less important.
 The primary mirror segment edges and gaps will also be a source of thermal emission, as will any structural blockages in front of the primary.